FredericBlum/replication/README.md

 # Replicating sound symbolism

-This repository is the current status of a replication study of Johansson et al. (2020).
+This repository is the current status of a replication study of Johansson et al. (2020, [link](https://duckduckgo.com/?q=markdown+link&t=newext)).
 So far, only the original study is reproduced with new cut-off criteria and a Gaussian Process term that controls for spatial biases.
 The replication on Lexibank data will be submittd as a Pre-Registered report.

+## Requirements

+In order to use `cmdstanr` as backend for brms/Stan, you need to have a running installation of `cmdstan` on your computer.
+You can follow the install recommendations [here](https://github.com/stan-dev/cmdstanr?tab=readme-ov-file#installation).

 ## File overview